iuiuwgiu/ceoslayer/README.md

 *Mockup of the PlayStation 4 game cover.*

 **Editable File:**
-- `ceoslayer-ps4-game.xcf`: Open this in GIMP to edit the cover.
+- `ceoslayer-ps4-game.xcf`: Open this in GIMP to edit the PS4 game cover.

 ### HD Cover Art
 ![HD Cover Art](ceoslayer-24-cover-hd.png)